sanapsagar2002/Sorting-Visualizer/README.md

 Quick Sort
 Heap Sort

+Time(Best,Avg and Worst) and Space Complexity of each Sorting Alogorithm is also implemented

 Benefits of Using the Sorting Visualizer:

 Educational Tool: The visualizer is an excellent tool for learning and understanding sorting algorithms.